raffoliveira/raffoliveira/README.md

 👨🏽‍💻 A student of Computer Engineering at UFOP

-🔭 I'm currently learning about data science, data visualization, machine learning and web design
+🔭 I'm currently learning about data science, data visualization, machine learning, web design, and devops

 🗣️ Feel free to ask me anything or contact me anytime